pennyl67/openminted-guidelines/guidelines_for_providers_of_ancillary_resources/recommended_schema_for_models.md

 The following table presents mandatory and recommended elements for Machine Learning models; these have been selected so as to help
 * identify the resource and provide information about it: resourceIdentifier, resourceName, version, description, contactPerson, contactEmail, contactGroup, landingPage
 * describe the legal terms for using the resource: licence or rightsStatement, nonStandardLicenceName and nonStandardLicenceTermsURL
-* encode  technical features that are useful for achieving interoperability with content and ancillary knowledge resources: input and output specifications and dependencies (dataFormat, language,  typesystem, annotationSchema, annotationResource), relationType, relatedResource
+* encode  technical features that are useful for achieving interoperability with TDM tools and services: variant, dataFormat, language,  typesystem, annotationSchema, annotationResource, relationType, relatedResource
-* give access to the component and execute it: distributionMedium, distributionURL, command
+* give access to the resource: distributionMedium, distributionURL, command
-* classify the resource along a variety of criteria that end-users can apply for locating resources of interest for their research: contentTypes, domain
+* classify the resource along a variety of criteria that end-users can apply for locating resources of interest for their research: domain, TDMMethod, algorithm
 * contribute to attribution, citation and reproducibility of experiments: resourceCreator, mustBeCitedWith.

 | OMTD-SHARE element | Usage |